weegrom/polaris-icons/CONTRIBUTING-CODING.md

 yarn bootstrap
 ```

+## Deprecation guidelines

+Sometimes icons need to be renamed or removed.
+Both of these actions are breaking changes from a developer's perspective.
+In order to not erode trust with our consumers and ensure painless update paths we will reduce the impact of these breaking changes by batching them up.
+Signal your intent to make a breaking change by deprecating an icon like so:

+When an icon is deprecated with no replacement (i.e. you're deleting an icon): Add `deprecated: true` to the metadata of the icon you intend to remove.

+When an icon is deprcated with a replacement (i.e. you're renaming an icon): Rename the icon's svgs and metadata file to the new name, then add a `deprecated_aliases` key to the metadata whose value an array of aliases that the icon was previously known as.
+For instance if you were to rename `foo_major.yml` to `bar_major.yml` then the bottom of the new `bar_major.yml` should contain `deprecated_aliases: ['foo_major']`.
+This will maintain an export with the original name but mark it as deprecated and instruct consumers to use the new name.

+Every 6 months or so, we shall consider releasing a new major version that removes any deprecated icons and aliases.

 ## Releasing the library

 **The npm packages and the gem need to be released at the same time.**